Cryptanalysis-ChiLow/Codes/README.md

   - Distinguishers D32.txt: We have listed the good distinguishers for D32.
   - Distinguishers D40.txt: We have listed the good distinguishers for D40.

-The search for the entire distinguisher is divided into three parts: the differential trail, the intermediate part, and the linear trail.
+The search for the entire distinguisher is divided into three parts: the differential trail, the middle connection part, and the linear trail.
 The search for the differential trail and linear trail can be accomplished by diff_trail_search.cpp and linear_trail_search.cpp respectively.
 For the search of the intermediate part, it actually involves calculating the correlation of a differential linear pair, which can be done through calculate_correlation.cpp.